baehyunsol/femtoGPT/log.md

 Let's insert a layer and continue training!
 You can see the process in `exp40.nu`.

+The training is complete.
+All the models are trained 1000 extra steps, and they all have losses 2.9 ~ 3.2.
+I have saved the checkpoints, so that I can use them later.

 # 41. A lot of small heads (failed)

 - tokenizer: bpe (600 tokens + 40 reserved tokens), case sensitive